mr5cr4ch/gtst_course/Day5_LinuxEND.md

-Advanced Linux
-User!
+# ⚔Advanced Linux User!

-Day5_LinuxEND.md
-Last time
- Topics
+# Topics

-On today's class
-● Further on User management
+## 💡 Further on User management

-● Linux File Ownership + Permissions
+## 💡 Linux File Ownership + Permissions

-● Software Installation
+## 💡 Software Installation

-● Script Installation
+## 💡 Script Installation

-● Package Installation Common errors
-Some advanced user commands
-● To change password of user
+### 🪄 To change password of user

 ○ sudo passwd username

-● To change user id
+### 🪄 To change user id

+sudo passwd username

+### 🪄 username

-○ sudo usermod -u new_id
+sudo usermod -u new_id

-username
-● To Delete User
+### 🪄 To Delete User

-○ sudo userdel -r username
+sudo userdel -r username

-● To Change users on terminal
+### 🪄 To Change users on terminal

-○ su - username
+su - username

+## 🛡 note

-Sudoers file
+### 💡 Sudoers file ?

-● The sudoers file is a file Linux and Unix administrators use to allocate system rights to system users
+✒ The sudoers file is a file Linux and Unix administrators use to allocate system rights to system users.

-● The user you created doesn’t have power to use sudo as the original one.
+✒ The user you created doesn’t have power to use sudo as the original one.

-● This is Because it is not Added in the sudoers file ( የSudoዎች file ) ● To access this file
+✒ This is Because it is not Added in the sudoers file.
-○ sudo visudo

 Cont…
 The 1st appearance when
 you open the sudoers file